cboettig/labnotebook/_posts/hashes-providing-an-immutable-and-verifiable-research-record.md

-Version managing the notebook and code has many more practical day-to-day benefits, such as recovering from a mistaken deleted or corrupted file, merging changes made on different machines or by collaborators, or creating branches to test new features without disrupting current version.
+Version managing the notebook and code has many more practical day-to-day benefits, such as recovering from a mistaken deleted or corrupted file, merging changes made on different machines or by collaborators, or creating branches to test new features without disrupting current version, and comparing differences as a file evolves.